Learning Difficulty Assessment

 - Oral language

-- Initial consultation for parents (30 mins)
+- Initial parent consultation (50 mins)

 - Feedback session for parents (50 mins)

-What Are the Fees?
+What are the fees?